GitHubBlog

 placeOrder: BUY 5 NVDA @ LMT 135.00

 At this point, nothing has been sent to the broker.
-The commit is prepared and waiting for approval.
+The commit is prepared for push; under the default policy it is waiting for your approval.

 Push